Binding and Non-Binding Contracts: A Theoretical Appraisal

-Keywords: contract choice; trust; contract enforceability; reputation; incomplete contracts
+Keywords: contract choice; trust; contract enforceability; strategic reputation; incomplete contracts

 JEL Classification: C70; D02; D03; D86; K12